-According to his gravestone, Fredrik Idon Holst, (father of Karen Marie Elisabeth Holst, late to become Madame Marie Reymond) was born in Copenhagen, Denmark.*
+According to his gravestone, Fredrik Idon Holst, (father of Karen Maria Elisabeth Holst, later to become Madame Marie Reymond) is born in Copenhagen, Denmark.*

-According to her gravestone, Julia (mother of Madame Marie Reymond) born.
+According to her gravestone, Juliana Mariah (mother of Madame Marie Reymond) is born.

-According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) was born.
+According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) is born.

-She had 8 siblings, 6 of them girls. [needs confirming] *
+She has 8 siblings, 6 of them girls. [needs confirming] *

 UK Census - a record of Fredrik Idon Holst living in Stoke upon Trent. [needs confirming]

 Some members of the Holst family of Denmark settle in North Staffordshire.
-The father, Fredrik Idon Holst, born in Copenhagen, came to The Potteries with his wife, Julia, and daughter, Karen Marie Elisabeth (later known as Madame Marie Reymond).
-They reside at 218 Waterloo Road, Cobridge, near Burslem. [needs confirming]
+The father, Fredrik Idon Holst, born in Copenhagen, came to The Potteries with his wife, Julia, and daughter, Caren Maria Elisabeth (later known as Madame Marie Reymond).
+They reside at 218 Waterloo Road, Cobridge, near Burslem. [needs confirming] ))))

 |218 Waterloo Road, Cobridge, in 2017|

-Home of Madame Marie Reymond and her husband Jean
+Home of Madame Marie Reymond and her husband of 4 years, Jean

 Thursday 24 February 1896.
-Madame Reymond produces a concert at The Wesleyan Chapel, Milton, Stoke-on-Trent.
+Madame Marie Reymond produced a concert at The Wesleyan Chapel, Milton, Stoke-on-Trent.

 Madame Reymond's music school at Beethoven House